shoumikdc/shoumikdc.github.io/_pages/about.md

 This summer I be working as a Research Scientist intern at Amazon Web Services (AWS), at the AWS-Caltech Centre for Quantum Computing.

-I previously received a B.S. in Mathematics and Physics at Yale University, where I was fortunate to work with Profs.
+I previously received a B.S. in Mathematics and Physics at Yale University, where I was fortunate to do research with Profs.
 Michel Devoret, Liang Jiang, and David Moore.
-As an undergraduate, I also worked as a Junior Quantum Engineer at [Rigetti Computing](https://www.rigetti.com/).
+As an undergraduate, I also spent a year at [Rigetti Computing](https://www.rigetti.com/) as a Junior Quantum Engineer.

 <details>
-  <summary> Dropdown list! </summary>
+  <summary> <b>  Dropdown list!</b> </summary>
 <p>
 <br>
 <b>Undergraduates at McGill:</b>